Apex Graphs and Cographs: Apex Cograph Exclusions

 \begin{lemma} If $G$ is a forbidden induced subgraph for the class of apex cographs, then so is its complement, $\overline{G}$. \end{lemma}

-As $G$ or its complement is connected, by Lemma \ref{closed_complement} we need to consider only connected graphs to find all forbidden induced subgraphs for apex cographs up to complementation.
+As for any given graph, the graph or its complement is connected, by Lemma \ref{closed_complement} we need to consider only connected graphs to find all forbidden induced subgraphs for apex cographs up to complementation.
 Such forbidden graphs have at least five vertices, because any graph with fewer vertices is an apex cograph.
 We implemented the following algorithm on connected graphs using SageMath~\cite{sage}; in Figures \ref{six}--\ref{eight} we list all such forbidden induced subgraphs up to complementation.
 The graphs were drawn using SageMath.

 The results were the following:

 {\bf Graphs on five vertices.} The $5$-vertex cycle $C_5$ is the unique $5$-vertex forbidden induced subgraph for apex cographs.

 {\bf Graphs on six vertices.} There are eight forbidden induced subgraphs for apex cographs on six vertices, namely, the $6$-vertex graphs shown in Figure~\ref{six} and their complements.